-Water the plant a day or two before you plant to repot your mum.
+Water the plant a day or two before you plan to repot your mum.
 Mum plant repotting is easier if moist soil clings to the roots.

 When you’re ready to repot, prepare the new pot by covering the drainage hole with a small piece of netting or a paper coffee filter to keep the soil from leaking out the hole.
-Place 2 or 3 inches of a good quality potting mixture in the pot.
+Place 2 or 3 inches (5 to 7.5 cm.) of a good quality potting mixture in the pot.